You are here

 - are closely identified with University of Pittsburgh, regardless if they are properly registered in the name of the University of Pittsburgh

-- Domain names with top-level domains of .com, .biz, or other domains that refer to commercial or business entities shall not be registered to point at University of Pittsburgh IP address space, except when approved by the CIO by contacting the Technology Help Desk.
+- Domain names with top-level domains of .com, .biz, or other domains that refer to commercial or business entities shall not be registered to point at University of Pittsburgh IP address space, except when approved by the CIO by contacting the 24/7 IT Help Desk.
 Meaningful top-level domains should be chosen.
 The top-level domains of .org, .info, .name, or other top-level domains that refer to non-commercial, organizational, or professional entities are strongly recommended when a non-University of Pittsburgh name is required.

 - The administrative and technical contact information for the domain must be listed as the University NOC and the University’s DNS server.
 The billing contact should be the user.